rebolek/red-tools/send-request.md

 as first value in block, everything else is treated as values in JSON array:

 ```
-send-request server 'POST [#JSON this is json array]
+send-request/data server 'POST [#JSON this is json array]
 == (...) {["this", "is", "json", "array"]}
 ```